(Full time) 2023 start

 • evidence of your mathematical and problem-solving experiences

-If you’re entering through the Alternative Entry Scheme, you’ll be sent details after your interview.
+If you’re entering through the Alternative Entry Scheme, you’ll be sent details once you have been made an offer.

 If you’re made an offer, you’ll be asked to engage with KickStart.
 This is a pre-entry programme designed to ease your move into studying at the University of Leeds.
 You’re welcome to contact us for further information.